First Hill neighborhood, Seattle

 First Hill is one of Seattle's most established neighborhoods, offering a quieter, more residential feel while still being right in the middle of the city.

-You'll find a mix of older condo buildings with larger floorplans, mid-rise apartments, townhomes tucked into the quieter residential streets, and some newer construction mixed in.
-Because many of the buildings are older, you'll often find more square footage and better storage compared to newer developments — something that really stands out for buyers and renters alike.
+You will find a mix of older condo buildings with larger floorplans, midrise apartments, townhomes tucked into quieter residential streets, and some newer construction mixed in.
+Because many of the buildings are older, you will often find more square footage and better storage compared to newer developments, something that really stands out for buyers and renters alike.
+There is also a great pocket on the southeast corner of the neighborhood with a cluster of charming mid-century buildings that add a unique character you don't see everywhere in the city.

-The neighborhood is well connected by transit, including the Seattle Streetcar, which runs through First Hill and connects you directly into Capitol Hill in one direction and down to the International District in the other.
-There's also a fully separated bike lane along Broadway with its own dedicated signal system — one of the more bike-friendly connections in the city.
+First Hill offers a more relaxed pace than its neighbors, tree-lined streets, buildings with real character, and a strong residential feel that is increasingly rare this close to downtown.
+The Seattle Streetcar runs through the neighborhood connecting you directly into Capitol Hill in one direction and down to the International District in the other.
+A fully separated bike lane along Broadway with its own dedicated signal system makes cycling one of the more practical ways to get around.

 Central but quieter.
 You're close to everything — downtown, Capitol Hill, Pioneer Square — but it doesn't feel as busy or overwhelming as the surrounding neighborhoods.